unixbird/steam-api-check/README.md

 # Special Thanks
-To [AnastasiosT](github.com/AnastasiosT) For the optarg portion and helping me integrate this into CheckMK
+To [AnastasiosT](github.com/AnastasiosT) For the optarg portion and helping me integrate this into CheckMK and for figuring out how to do some of this with JQ even if I didn't end up using JQ.